mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 ### ![](../static/img/Content.webp) Content:
 - A plethora of restored content, consistency fixes, integrated content, and "gray area" bug fixes thanks to [Goodies](https://www.nexusmods.com/newvegas/mods/91028).
 - A collection of small vanilla-friendly gameplay improvements from [EVEM](https://www.nexusmods.com/newvegas/mods/78877).
+- DLCs get delayed until you reach their appropriate level or until you visit their respective starting locations, instead of all being dumped into your quest log at the start of the game.
 - You can now continue your playthrough after the credits and see the world change based on the consequences of your choices.
 - New dungeons to explore and loot to be found.
+- Previously vendor exclusive GRA weapons have been hand placed in various locations across the Mojave.
+You can find their locations [here](/docs/UsefulInformation).
-- NPC's will patrol the roads, traveling between towns, occupying locations, exploring the desert and reacting dynamically to your choices throughout the game.
+- NPCs will patrol the roads, traveling between towns, occupying locations, exploring the desert and reacting dynamically to your choices throughout the game.
 - Hundreds of handplaced, levelled, vanilla-friendly creature spawn points throughout the whole Mojave.
 - 2 new enemies, exploding mole rats and mutated raiders.
 - Ghoul variants have been expanded.
-- Previously vendor exclusive GRA weapons have been hand placed in various locations across the Mojave.
-You can find their locations [here](/docs/UsefulInformation).

 ---